stephentong5/cse15l-lab-reports/lab4.md

 `git clone <command + v> <enter>`

-I cloned the repository using the git clone command.
+I cloned the repository using the git clone command, which put added lab7 to my ieng6 server.
 I copied the url of my forked lab7.
 I then typed the git clone command and pasted the url to run it.

 ## Step 6